jmustiola/jmustiola/README.md

 # 💫 About Me

-As a child, I remember enjoying every moment just in front the PC that my father bought that once.
+As a child, I remember enjoying every moment just in front of the PC that my father bought that once.
 It was like magic through my eyes.
 Since that early experiences, I've taken every chance I have for understanding the concepts behind PCs and software and, of course, keeping learning, that's the way that matches with me.
-One of my biggest motivations is learn.
-That's why I started to self-taught, reading books and seeking tutorials about computer science.

-I like assist to developer meetings, conferences and share knowledge.
-The best place to work is where I can improve constantly.

-I'm also like numbers, patterns and math, so I decided to study for a bachelor's degree in Mathematics.
+One of my biggest motivations is learning.
+That's why I started self-teaching, reading books and seeking tutorials about computer science.
+But I'm also like numbers, patterns and math, so I decided to study for a bachelor's degree in Mathematics.
 I like how math complements and supports computer science concepts and theories.
-This way I enjoy how I can be a better programmer as a mathematician and viceversa.
+This way I like the idea of how I can be a better programmer as a mathematician and viceversa.

 🌱 I’m currently learning React, Redux, Astro, Rust<br>💬 Ask me about Back-End & Computer Science<br>📫How to reach me **<jhonmustiomaths@protonmail.com>**<br>👨‍💻 All of my projects are available at [https://github.com/JhonatanMustiolaCas](https://github.com/JhonatanMustiolaCas)